alessandrobologna/dynamodb-event-store/README.md

 ab -k -n 1000 -c 10  https://xxxx.execute-api.us-east-1.amazonaws.com/dev/track.gif
 ```

-you will be pushing 1,000 events into kinesis and the dynamodb event store.
+you will be pushing 1,000 events (from 10 clients) into kinesis and the dynamodb event store.

-You could also put the url in a web page in a higly trafficed site with something like the following:
+You could also put the url in a web page in a highly trafficed site with something like the following:
 ```html
 <img src="https://xxxx.execute-api.us-east-1.amazonaws.com/dev/track.gif">
 ```
 and push actual click stream data into your event store.

 In this implementation, the playback of events targets a separate Kinesis stream.
 You can test it by running
 ```bash